 They can create major nutrient deficiencies and digestive problems, as they rob us of our vital vitamin and mineral nutrients and amino acids needed for digestion.
 This can cause anemia or cause people to become drowsy after eating.

 Overall, they depress the immune system by making us toxic.
 They literally poop toxic waste into the body.
 A weakened immune system and toxic body leads to further degeneration, fatigue and illness.

-They can age us rapidly, as well, considering that they destroy cells faster than cells can be regenerated.
-There really isn’t anything a parasite can’t do in terms of destroying our health; they are after all, the garbage men of our bodies and life.
+Furthermore, they can age us rapidly by destroying our cells faster than cells can be regenerated.
+There really isn’t anything a parasite can’t do in terms of destroying our health.
+After all, they are the “garbage enforcers” of our bodies and life.

 Specifically though, here are just a few types of parasites and what they do: